-How do I Program a Honeywell 5877 to My L5210?
+How Do I Program a Honeywell 5877 to My L5210?

-The 5877 Relay is sold in a kit called the 5877GDPK which also includes the SSA-1 Z-Wave siren/strobe.
-You can elect to include this device for audiovisual alerts or not when pairing the relay.
-Integrating the siren will require the L5100-ZWAVE controller which is purchased separately.
+The 5877 Relay is sold in a kit called the 5877GDPK.
+This kit which also includes the SSA-1 Z-Wave siren/strobe.
+You cannot purchase the 5877 alone.
+You can elect to include this device for audiovisual alerts when pairing the relay.
+This is done by pairing the House ID Code, which is covered later in this FAQ.
+Meanwhile, integrating the siren will require the L5100-ZWAVE controller, which is purchased separately.
 This module is not needed unless you plan on using the siren/strobe.

+1. Wire the module.
 The 5877 requires a local patch wire to the garage motor control inputs.
 The best way to locate the proper connections is to match the wiring being run to the existing wall switch that controls the overhead door.
-Simply land the connections on top of these on the motor.
-Then connect one wire to the common (labeled as "COM") and the other to the normally open aka "NO." There is no polarity.
-If you find this is not working some motors may be normally closed so just move it to "NC."
-After you have the relay wired to the motor you can power it up by connecting the included transformer to the DC port on the relay.
+This button often resembles a doorbell.
+Find where the two wires from this button connect to the garage door motor.
+Then connect one wire from the 5877's Common (labeled as "COM") terminal to one of these terminals, and another wire from Normally Open, also called "NO" to the other of these terminals.
+There is no polarity to be observed.
+If you find that this does not work, you can try moving from Normally Open to Normally Closed.
+After you have the relay wired to the motor, you can power it up by connecting the included transformer to the DC port on the relay.

 Did you find this answer useful?